pachyderm/docs/content/latest/reference/pachctl/pachctl_port-forward.md

----
-# metadata #
-title:  pachctl port-forward
+## pachctl port-forward

-description: "Forward a port on the local machine to pachd.
-This command blocks."
+Forward a port on the local machine to pachd.
+This command blocks.
-date:  2022-10-14T09:34:42-04:00
-tags:
-cliGlossary:  p
----

 ### Synopsis